riserperson/bingo/README.md

 Pull requests welcome from all interested siblings :)

-Database currently has two tables: Spaces (id bingo space suggestions from users) and Games, which have a one to many rel with Spaces.
+Database currently has two tables: Spaces (i.e. bingo space suggestions from users) and Games, which have a one to many rel with Spaces.

 TODO: